The effective strength of selection in random environment: Introduction and overview of content

 for $k \in \N$ and with negative jumps from $n$ to $n-k$ occurring at rate

-for all $k\in\{1,...,n-1\},$ where $w\geq 0$ is a constant, $\Lambda_{\mathfrak s}$ and $\Lambda_{\mathfrak c}$ are two finite measures with no atom in $0$ and, for each $y\in[0,1],$ $\{K_{y,j}\}_{j\in\N}$ is an \emph{iid} family of $\N\cup\{\infty\}$-valued random variables with common distribution $Q(y)$ parametrised by $y\in [0,1]$.
-We will refer to $Z=(Z(t):t\geq 0)$ as to the \emph{branching-coalescing process in random environment (BCRE)}.
-Essentially, this process counts how many lines of descent are alive in the population's genealogy at each time in the past.
-Positive jumps correspond to a lineage branching off into one \emph{actual} and one or more \emph{virtual} parental lineages, as an effect of selective pressure, whereas negative jumps correspond to two or more lineages coalescing into a common ancestor, as an effect of pure genetic drift. \\
+for all $k\in\{1,...,n-1\},$ where $w\geq 0$ and $c\geq 0$ are constants, $\Lambda_{\mathfrak s}$ and $\Lambda_{\mathfrak c}$ are two finite measures with no atoms in $0$ and, for each $y\in[0,1],$ $\{K_{y,j}\}_{j\in\N}$ is an \emph{iid} family of $\N\cup\{\infty\}$-valued random variables with common distribution $Q(y)$ parametrised by $y\in [0,1]$, where $Q(y)=\delta_1$ if and only if $y=0$.
+We will refer to $Z=(Z(t):t\geq 0)$ as the \emph{branching-coalescing process in random environment (BCRE)} (cf. Definition \ref{def:BCPRE}).
+Positive jumps are driven by $\Lambda_{\mathfrak s}$ and correspond to a lineage branching off into one \emph{actual} and one or more \emph{virtual} parental lineages, as an effect of selective pressure, whereas negative jumps, driven by $\Lambda_{\mathfrak c}$, correspond to two or more lineages coalescing into a common ancestor, as an effect of pure genetic drift.
+The measures $\Lambda_{\mathfrak s}$ and $\Lambda_{\mathfrak c}$ are the intensities of two Poisson processes governing the occurrence and size of rare selective events (cataclisms) and of the extreme reproduction events, respectively.
+Loosely speaking, for every $y\in[0,1]$, $Q(y)$ represents the distribution of the size of the pool of potential parents which a typical individual in the limit population will choose when the environment has value $y$.
+The choice of $Q$ is arbitrary as long as it satisfies a minimal key condition of integrability, as explained later on in Section \ref{sec:key cond}.
+The constant $w$ is responsible for the classical form of \emph{weak} genic selection, acting constantly and deterministically in time.
+Correspondingly, $\sigma$ is a weight associated to the classical Kingman dynamics (binary mergers, i.e. non-extreme reproduction).\\ Known standard genealogical processes are thus subsumed as particular cases of our model: in particular when $\Lambda_{\mathfrak s}$ and $\Lambda_{\mathfrak c}$ are null on $(0,1]$, the rates \eqref{eq:br} and \eqref{eq:co} describe the dynamics of the so-called Ancestral Selection Graph of Krone and Neuhauser \cite{KN}. \\ As for the forward-in-time allele frequency process, we will prove that a scaling limit approximation of the 0-allele frequency evolution is described by a jump-diffusion process $(X(t):t\geq 0)$ arising as the unique strong solution to the SDE